Sumo Tablet

 Quick Tips

 - Sumo tablet is an analgesic.
 It is also used to treat minor to severe discomfort and fever.
-It can aid with back pain, headaches, toothaches, ear pain, joint pain and menstrual cramps.
+It can aid with short-term relief in back pain, headaches, toothaches, ear pain, joint pain and menstrual cramps.

-- Please do not take more than the daily prescribed dose of Sumo tablet, as it contains paracetamol and taking paracetamol in excess can affect the liver or kidney.
+- Please do not take more than the daily prescribed dose of Sumo tablet, as it contains paracetamol and Nimesulide; taking in excess (15 consecutive days) can affect the liver or kidney.

-- Take Sumo tablet with food to avoid stomach upset or nausea.
+- Take Sumo tablet after meals to help prevent stomach upset or nausea.

 - Taking a Sumo tablet for a long is not advised as it can increase the risk of heart disease or stomach bleeds.